b1rr0/weather/node/README.md

 3) gRPC with weather-processor
 4) setup SMTP server:)
 5) improvements core (documented in the core README)"
-5) add DLQ for kafka
+6) add DLQ for kafka
+7) make end-to-end monitoring